THE POETRY OF

 for whetstone, with a bent holder), which they wore hung

-on a belt.
-Everywhere smelled cut grass and hay - in the meadows,
+Everywhere smelled cut grass and hay -

-We had to turn it over and then rake the already dried hay and
+scattered and shook.
+We had to turn it over and then rake the

-help my father to stacked in piles before the evening dew fell.
+already dried hay and help my father to stacked in piles before

-We didn't like it much then, but it had its fragrant charm.
-The
+the evening dew fell.
+We didn't like it much then, but it had its

-hay was stacked on wooden sticks ("dryers",
+fragrant charm.
+The hay was stacked on wooden sticks

-"stems") so that there was free space inside the
+("dryers", "stems") so that there was free

-bottom.
-And it was an ideal place for us to play and sleep in the
+space inside the bottom.
+And it was an ideal place for us to play

-fragrant hay, we made "bunkers" there.
-Sometimes we hid
+and sleep in the fragrant hay, we made "bunkers" there.

-in a haystack from the rain.
-We watched the silvery drops of rain
+Sometimes we hid in a haystack from the rain.
+We watched the

-sprinkle the blades of grass.
-It was felt entrust herbal smell
+silvery drops of rain sprinkle the blades of grass.
+It was felt

 In the morning we stretched and went